Ericazzzzzz/Erica-Low/README.md

 ## 💼 Projects

+### [Demographic of LSOA in England (Python)]
+*Sept 2024*
+- Identified key patterns in population distribution that varied across urban and rural areas.
+- Provided a classification system to aid in demographic studies and urban planning.

+### [Real Estate Price Prediction Website (Python, HTML, CSS, JavaScript)]
+*June 2024*
+- Built a predictive model using Scikit-Learn for real estate price prediction.
+- Developed a Flask web app with a responsive front-end to provide real-time predictions based on user inputs.

+### [Predictive Modelling for Agriculture (Python)]
+*February 2024*
+- Developed a multi-class classification model to predict crop types, avoiding multicollinearity.
+- Evaluated model performance using cross-validation and visualization.

 ### [Bank Marketing Database (SQL)]
 *October 2023*
 - Cleaned data and designed a PostgreSQL database to store information about marketing campaigns run by a bank.